NAvi349/rtl-sky130-ws/README.md

 * There is a synthesis simulation mismatch here.
 * When sel = 10, output follows i2 only.
 * When sel = 11, output follows i3 only.
+* No latch is inferred as there is no missing case.

 # Author
 Navinkumar Kanagalingam, III Year, B. Tech ECE, Puducherry Technological University